© Loubert S Suddaby. All Rights Reserved.

 Sonnet 79

-A mother’s love is love beyond compare;
+A mother’s love is love beyond compare—

-The sweetest flower to grow in heavens’ air.
+The sweetest flower grown in heavens’ air.

 © Loubert S Suddaby.
 All Rights Reserved.